-- 1.2 The London Borough of Ealing has asked the Greater London to make a contribution towards a project which will seek to maximise business rates income by identifying additional hereditaments which are either not currently included on the Valuation Office's rating list or alternatively have an allocated rateable value which is understated. - 1.3 The borough council has already procured specific software for a small one off charge and the GLA's contribution will be used to finance the rateable value finder project work undertaken with the support of the contractors employed.
-The finder's fee payable to the contractor is in proportion to the additional rateable value added to the Valuation Office's rating list which would result in additional business rates being payable on the assessments affected. - 1.4 The aggregate sums payable by Ealing to its contractor will be 7.5 per cent of the rateable value uplift made to the rating list as a result of the project work of which 40 per cent would be payable by the GLA.
-The sum payable by the GLA would be capped at a maximum of £60,000.
-It is anticipated that the GLA will make this contribution during 2015-16 and 2016 -17 with the precise timings depending on when the related adjustments are made by the Valuation Office Agency to the non-domestic rating list. - 1.5 It is forecast that the amendments to the rating list resulting from the project will deliver an uplift of at least £2.1 million in rateable value which potentially would deliver an estimated £1m of ongoing additional income based on the 2015-16 NNDR multiplier.
-Over five years therefore for a one off investment of up to £60,000 the GLA would potentially secure additional rates income of close to £1 million based on its existing 20% share. - 1.6 As the sum payable by the GLA is conditional on and proportionate to the rateable value added to the rating list there should be no net cost to it should the project not deliver additional rates income.
-The contract which Ealing has entered into with its contractor also permits a refund of payments made on a pro rata basis by the contractor should the uplift in rating income not be sustained and/or the changes to the rating list be successfully appealed where this does not arise from a change in circumstances in the assessments affected after the project is completed.
-The GLA would, under the terms of its planned agreement with LB Ealing, receive 40 per cent of any refund made by the latter's contractor. - 1.7 Ealing is making a legitimate request for GLA support as billing authorities do not explicitly receive additional funding central government to fund the costs of business rates maximisation projects and any investment they make which increases the size of the rating list benefits the GLA financially on a proportionate basis.
+- 1.2 The London Borough of Havering has asked the Greater London to make a contribution towards a project which will seek to maximise business rates income by identifying additional hereditaments which are either not currently included on the Valuation Office's rating list or alternatively have an allocated rateable value which is understated. - 1.3 The borough council has already procured specific software for a small one off charge and the GLA's contribution will be used to finance the rateable value finder project work undertaken with the support of the contractors employed.
+The finder's fee payable to the contractor is in proportion to the additional rateable value added to the Valuation Office's rating list which would result in additional business rates being payable on the assessments affected. - 1.4 The aggregate sums payable by Havering to its contractor will be up to 7.5 per cent of the rateable value uplift made to the rating list as a result of the project work of which 40 per cent would be payable by the GLA.
+The sum payable by the GLA would be capped at a maximum of £66,600.
+It is anticipated that the GLA will make this contribution during 2016-17 but it could be later than this depending on when the related adjustments are made by the Valuation Office Agency to the non domestic rating list. - 1.5 It is forecast that the amendments to the rating list resulting from the project will deliver an uplift of up to £2.220 million in rateable value which potentially would deliver an estimated £1.025m of ongoing additional income based on the 2015-16 NNDR multiplier of which £205,000 would accrue to the GLA based on its 20 per cent share of rates income.
+Over five years therefore for a one off investment of up to £66,600 the GLA would potentially secure additional rates income of close to £1.025 million i.e. a net surplus of £0.958 million. - 1.6 As the sum payable by the GLA is conditional on and proportionate to the rateable value added to the rating list there should be no net cost to it should the project not deliver additional rates income.
+The contract which Havering has entered into with its contractor also permits a refund of payments in certain circumstances made on a pro rata basis by the contractor should the uplift in rating income not be sustained and/or the changes to the rating list be successfully appealed where this does not arise from a change in circumstances in the assessments affected after the project is completed.
+The GLA would, under the terms of its planned agreement with LB Havering, receive 40 per cent of any refund made by the latter's contractor. - 1.7 Havering is making a legitimate request for GLA support as billing authorities do not explicitly receive additional funding from central government to fund the costs of business rates maximisation projects and any investment they make which increases the size of the rating list benefits the GLA financially on a proportionate basis.
 The funding will not be used to resource the borough council's normal collection and enforcement work in respect of business rates which is financed through its cost of collection allowance.
 Without the GLA's support the borough would be required to pay 100% of the cost of its rates maximisation projects but only receive 30% of the additional income which results with the remaining gains being apportioned between the GLA (20%) and the Secretary of State (50%).